 From 2006-07, Kevin wrote four episodes of the Emmy-winning kids’ series, “Seemore’s Playhouse,” and served as its director of photography for the first six episodes.

 In 2009, Kevin left Chatsby Films and set out on his own.
 He worked as director of photography on “W.M.D.,” the second feature film by director Richard Halpern (Zzyzx), which had it’s premiere at the 2013 Cannes Film Market.

-For the past nine years, Kevin has served as director of photography on numerous documentaries and unscripted television series, including A&E’s “Who Killed Tupac?” and Oxygen Network’s highly rated “Aaron Hernandez Uncovered.”
+For the past ten years, Kevin has served as director of photography on numerous documentaries and unscripted television series, including A&E’s “Many Sides of Jane” and “Who Killed Tupac?” and Oxygen Network’s highly rated “Aaron Hernandez Uncovered.”